quic/aimet/Docs/user_guide/quantization_sim.rst

 Max (q\ :sub:`max`\ )
    Numbers above these are clamped
 Delta
-   Granularity of the fixed point numbers (a function of the bit-width selected) Offset
+   Granularity of the fixed point numbers (a function of the selected bit-width) Offset
    Offset from zero